DJBarnes/django-adminlte2-pdq/docs/source/templates/forms.rst

 adminlte2_use_error_summary
 ===========================

-If you would not like Adminlte to automatically render out the error summary you can turn this off by setting this attribute on your form to ``False``.
+If you would not like AdminLTE to automatically render out the error summary, you can turn this off by setting this attribute on your form to ``False``.

 This is useful if you want to handle the error summary manually without using any of the built in magic.